scipy/scipy/doc/source/dev/releasing.rst

 ``ISRELEASED = True``) and commit it with a message like ``REL: set version to
 <version-number>``.
 Don't push this commit to the Scipy repo yet.

-Finally tag the release locally with ``git tag -s <v0.x.y>`` (the ``-s`` ensures the tag is signed).
+Finally tag the release locally with ``git tag -s <v1.x.y>`` (the ``-s`` ensures the tag is signed).
 Continue with building release artifacts (next section).
-Only push the release commit and tag to the scipy repo once you have built the docs and Windows installers successfully.
-After that push, also push a second commit which increment the version number and sets ``ISRELEASED`` to False again.
+Only push the release commit to the scipy repo once you have built the sdists and docs successfully.
+Then continue with building wheels.
+Only push the release tag to the repo once all wheels have been built successfully on TravisCI and Appveyor (if it fails, you have to move the tag otherwise - which is bad practice).
+Finally, after pushing the tag, also push a second commit which increment the version number and sets ``ISRELEASED`` to False again.